Stealth Cam Reactor Review

 Photo resolution: 26 mpxl (interpolated)

-Conversely, night photos show limited flash range and a severe "halo" effect - making the edges of the photo much darker than the center.
-We expected more from a red glow trail camera.
+Conversely, this Reactor camera's night photos show limited flash range and a severe "halo" effect - making the edges of the photo much darker than the center.
+Night photos are dark even for a no glow camera.

 Night IR Blur Test